 A big Crimson Cup welcome to St. Stephen’s Café!
-The shop at 2 West Main St. in Brocton, New York is one of over a dozen new independent coffee shops expected to open in 2019 through our 7 Steps to Success coffee shop franchise alternative program.
+The shop at 2 West Main St. in Brocton, New York is one of over a dozen new independent coffee shops expected to open in 2019 that that learned how to open a coffee shop through our 7 Steps to Coffee Startup Success franchise alternative program.
 Owned and operated by Breathe Life of WNY, Inc., the café held its grand opening May 08.

 “We’re pleased to welcome Managing Directors Stewart & Tammy Thompson to the Crimson Cup community,” said Founder and President Greg Ubert.
 “Helping non-profit organizations like Breathe Life of WNY open unique independent coffee shops is an important part of our mission as an award-winning coffee roaster and coffee shop franchise alternative.”